manuelnsosa/carousel-challenge/README.md

 # Carousel-Challenge App

 The app consumes data from an endpoint.
 Tha data provided by the endpoint is an array of objects.
-Each object has two properties: Title (string) and Images (array).
+Each object has two properties: Title (string) and Images (array) => carousel blocks.

-When pressing previous or next, a random image will be selected from the Images array of an object.
+When clicking on previous/next buttons, a random image will be displayed from next/previous carousels block.

 ## Installation